-Underperforming trainees are identified by the supervisor of surgical training or by failure to complete the curriculum components at the required performance standard for each year of the SET program.
-The trainee seminar examination results are also reviewed by the Board and trainees who have performed poorly receive notification from the Board and a suggested remedial plan.
+Underperforming trainees are identified by the supervisor of surgical training or by failure to complete the curriculum components at the required standard for each year of the Training Program.
+The Trainee seminar examination results are also reviewed by the Board and Trainees who have performed poorly receive notification from the Board and a suggested remedial plan.